mleehofman/stock_api/README.md

 - `tests/test_template.py`

 Now you are ready to develop your new project!
 Dont forget to update your **README.md** file accordingly.

+### Pipelines

+Bitbucket pipelines are configured to run Quality Checks and Unit Tests using the `Python 3.11` on all Pull Requests and on the `main` branch.
+Keep in mind to change the image name and all the occurencies of `python-project-template`.

+### Tests

+- `poetry run pytest tests/` or `pytest tests/`

 ## Troubleshooting